 Fig. 2: Climate responses of the four plant species presented on Fig. 1 (coloured curves).
 Their individual responses are combined together to create the response of the pollen taxon in black.
 The histogram inset represents the distribution of the climate space available (white) and which part of this climate space is occupied by at least one species (in black).

-Finally, the PDFs for each fossil taxon identified in a sample are multiplied together, each with a weight derived from the observed percentages.
-Since relative abundances, different production rates and taphonomy are important factors influencing the fossil assemblage observed, direct percentages cannot be used directly, and they need to be transformed to minimise the effect of these factors.
+Once estimated for all taxa, the PDFs for the taxa identified in a sample are multiplied together, each with a weight derived from the observed percentages.
+Since relative abundances, different production rates and taphonomy are important factors influencing the fossil assemblage observed, direct percentages cannot be used directly.
+To account for biases in fossil data, CREST transforms the raw percentages, ensuring more accurate climate reconstructions.
 In CREST, the transformation is performed on a taxon basis by normalising the raw percentages by the average of the percentages of all the samples where the taxon is observed (i.e. the zeros are excluded).
 A value higher (lower) than one suggests that the climate at the time of deposition was more (less) favourable (i.e. closer to the taxon’s climate optimum) than the average climate in which the taxon has been observed during the studied period.
-The multiplication of PDFs results in a likelihood distribution along the climate gradient, from which climate estimates and uncertainties can be derived (Fig. 3).
-More technical details about the different parameterisations of the method can be obtained from the original publications (1-2).

 **Fig. 3**: Likelihood distribution conditioned by the existence of certain fossil taxa observed with certain proportions.
 This distribution can be simplified to single number, such as the mean or the mode/optimum (_i.e._ the most likely) probability.